 Entry criteria.
 These are the conditions that establish that the software is ready to be tested.
 They are set at the earliest stage of planning by the development team, QA, business analysts, and stakeholders.

 Exit or acceptance criteria.
-These are the conditions that dictate that the software is valid for the users.
+These are the conditions dictating that the software is valid for the users.
 Matching acceptance criteria would be the final stage of your UAT.

-Test scenarios.
-Test scenarios are hypothetical situations that users may encounter when interacting with your product.
+Test scenarios and test scripts.
+Test scenarios are hypothetical situations that users may encounter when interacting with your product, while test scripts are formal, detailed descriptions of the actions needed to perform UAT.
 Their aim is to guide your testers through possible system usage problems.

 Basically, a test scenario should convey a simple idea of what will be tested.
 An example of a scenario is “check shopping cart functionality.”
 Each user scenario is connected with one or two requirements or user stories.
 They are written to validate that the system is usable, checking the end-to-end operations with real data.